parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ### Task 6: Trigger the Production Deployment Workflow

-In this task, we will be making a modification to the e-commerce web application in a branch and issuing a pull request to the master branch.
-We will manually merge the pull request into the master branch to trigger the production deployment workflow.
+In this task, we will be making a modification to the e-commerce web application in a branch and issuing a pull request to the main branch.
+We will manually merge the pull request into the main branch to trigger the production deployment workflow.

 1. Open a command prompt, and change directory to where the Visual Studio solution file is found.